 Legally Authorized Representative (LAR) - Legally authorized representative means an individual or judicial or other body authorized under applicable law to consent on behalf of a prospective subject to the subject's participation in the procedure(s) involved in the research.
-21CFR50.3 (I); 28 CFR46.102 (c) & 45 CFR46.102 (c).
+21CFR50.3 (l); 28 CFR46.102 (c) & 45 CFR46.102.

-Under PA Act 169, incompetent means a condition in which an individual, despite being provided appropriate medical information, communication supports, and technical assistance, is unable to:
+Under PA Act 169, incompetent means a condition in which an individual, despite being provided appropriate medical information, communication supports, and technical assistance, is unableto: